sorsini4/EGTProgrammingChallenge/README.md

             process continues until the user enters Q as wanted.
 If they enter an invalid choice, it prints out what they entered and prompts them that it was an invalid entry.

-To run the programs I used the following commands (This is just an example, use the correct number ie, for problem one use One, Two etc.)
+To compile, pack, and run the programs I used the following commands (This is just an example, use the correct number ie, for problem one use One, Two
+            etc.)

-All of the subdirectories have there own 0-README.txt file to show what exact commands you run to run the JAR.
+All of the subdirectories have there own 0-README.txt file to show what exact commands you use to run the JAR.

+To compile, pack and run Problem# I used the following:

     1. ` mvn clean install package `
     2. ` java -jar target/ProblemOne-0.0.1-SNAPSHOT.jar `